Military rations: Early modern

 By the era of early modern warfare, military food had improved to a relatively significant degree.

 During French and Indian War, a theatre of the Seven Years' War, the British had a detailed ration system, assigning each soldier a set daily provision of bread, fresh meat, butter, peas, and rice or oatmeal.
 The bread could be substituted for flour, hardtack, or cornmeal when necessary.
 Additional provisions such as fruits, vegetables, and cheese were issued when available.
 The daily allowance was sufficient for garrison duty but had to be supplemented in field conditions to give sufficient energy.

 The main problem was the lack of fresh food, particularly fresh vegetables, which often led to outbreaks of scurvy.
 To avoid this, local spruce beer began to be used to supplement the rations (it provided the soldiers with additional vitamin C).
 Spruce beer was not consistently used, however, but primarily in reaction to occurrences of scurvy.
 An army brewery was founded at Fort Pitt in 1765.
-During field conditions, the soldiers often went hungry as the supply chains could not be maintained due to long distances, primitive transportation and difficult terrain.
+In field conditions, the soldiers often went hungry as the supply chains could not be maintained due to long distances, primitive transportation and difficult terrain.
 Fresh food was also easily spoiled during hot summers.